 1A military operation in which enemy forces surround a town or building, cutting off essential supplies, with the aim of compelling those inside to surrender: Verdun had withstood a siege of ten weeks [as modifier]: siege warfare

 lay siege to

-conduct a siege of (a place): government forces laid siege to the building figurative the press laid siege to her flatMore example sentences
+- Conduct a siege of (a place): government forces laid siege to the building figurative the press laid siege to her flatMore example sentences

 - (Of a place) undergoing a siege: the fort had been under siege by guerrillas since June figurative we are under siege from budget cutsMore example sentences

-Middle English: from Old French sege, from asegier 'besiege'
+Middle English: from Old French sege, from asegier 'besiege'.